ExpressLRS/Docs/docs/software/gemini.md

 ## What about using Gemini with DVDA?

 Gemini doubles the redundancy of DVDA modes.
 For example, D500 sends 2 repeat packets on 2 different frequencies.
-When using D500 with a Gemini Tx you will now have 4 packets sent across 4 different frequencies.
+When using D500 with a Gemini TX you will now have 4 packets sent across 4 different frequencies.

 When using D250 which sends 4 repeat packets across 3 frequencies.
 With Gemini you will now have 8 repeat packets across 6 different frequencies.